November 24 – 27 2019

 Nov 25 – 27 Registration opens 8 AM

 Nov 25 – Public Event – Avi Lewis keynote speaker 7 PM

 Nov 26 – Banquet and Dance 6:30 PM – midnight (banquet tickets available in advance or at Convention desk until noon)

 Location: Canad Inns Destination Centre Polo Park, 1405 St. Matthews Ave., Winnipeg.

-Registration is in advance or at the door (Meals are not included in registration fees) Click here for advance registration and banquet tickets.
+Registration is available at the door starting at 7 PM November 24.
+(Meals are not included in registration fees) Advance registration is now closed.
+Click here for registration fee amounts.

 Hotel rooms at Canad Inns Destination Centre Polo Park, Convention Room Rates: $119 (plus taxes) Single King bed or Double Queen beds (Parking included).
 Call: 1-204-775-8791 Ext.
 5 (direct to hotel) or Email: email@example.com Use room block #371730

 Download the detailed program

 Book Launch: Frontline Farmers: How the National Farmers Union Resists Agribusiness and Creates our New Food Future